ahmedmfz/dreamComeTrue/PROJECT_PLAN.md

 - **SQLite (Local Development)**
   - Very easy to set up for a small demo.
   - File-based, no extra installation required.
-  - The same migrations can later be used with MySQL on AWS RDS.
+  - The same migrations can later be used with MySQL on AWS.

 - **MySQL on AWS RDS (Production – Proposed)**
   - Managed, scalable relational database.